CLICK ON THE LINKS BELOW TO ACCESS THE CALENDAR FOR MORE INFORMATION ON EACH SESSION

 Who Should Participate?

-This course is designed for both paraprofessionals and professional librarians, particularly those in rural or small libraries, or those new to the profession.
-Also anyone who would like to learn more about time management in a library context is encouraged to register.
+This course is designed for both paraprofessionals and professional librarians who are first-time supervisors, or who are looking to move into a supervisory position, especially in rural or small libraries.
+It is suitable for librarians who are called upon to be 'in charge', new departmental and program managers, circulation supervisors and senior circulation assistants, etc. Also anyone who would like to learn more about communication in a library context is encouraged to register.

 The Key Benefits For Participants:

-Participants will gain an understanding of skills and techniques needed for time management in a library setting.
-They will learn why they need to manage their time effectively, what attitudes contribute to efficient (and inefficient!) use of time, and the strategies available to help them do more.
-Throughout the course, participants will learn though active discussion, assess their own strengths and areas for development, and practice skills through short exercises.
+Participants will gain an understanding of skills and techniques needed for effective communication in a variety of settings.
+They will learn about communication theory and how they can apply this to work more effectively in a library setting.
+Throughout the course, participants will learn though active discussion, assess their own strengths and areas for development, practice skills through short exercises and in small group work.

 Key Topics to be Explored: